fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 Method: GET

-Get Notification Objects for an Identity.
+Get Notification bjects for an Identity.

 Data:
 * `identity`: Handle of the identity for which the notifications should be fetched
+* `(before|after)?`: Unix timestamp
+* `count`: maximum number of Notification objects to retrieve

 Returns:
-* Array of Notification object or
-* Result object.
+* Result object with Notification objects attached

 Possible Errors:
 * `IDENTITY_NOT_FOUND`